 A Bachelor of Science degree with a major in radiologic sciences from North Dakota State University includes two or more years of rigorous academic course work on campus and a two year full-time internship in an affiliated hospital-based radiography program.
 Transfer students need to successfully complete a minimum of 20 resident credits at NDSU prior to starting an internship.
 A strong science and math aptitude is important for radiologic science majors to possess, since academic course work includes chemistry, physics, human anatomy and physiology, trigonometry, microbiology and computer science.
 Upon satisfactory completion of the educational and clinical experience, NDSU awards a degree and graduates are eligible to take the national certification examination.

-It is highly recommended that students interested in this major meet with an advisor for more information about internship sites and admission criteria at least one year prior to their anticipated internship application.
+It is highly recommended that students interested in this major meet with a radiologic sciences advisor for more information about internship sites and admission criteria at least one year prior to their anticipated internship application.
 Application occurs annually in the fall.